libbyschuknight/tid_til/html_css_sass_etc/resources.md

 [Full Tenon-UI Form demo](https://www.tenon-ui.info/forms-full-demo/) - good demo for an accessible form

-### Learning
+### Learning (from slack)

 _Interneting is Hard: HTML & CSS basics_
 Beautifully crafted resource to learn basic concepts of CSS and HTML.
-From Layout to structuring CSS
+From Layout to structuring `CSS`
 <https://internetingishard.com/>

 _CSS Tricks_